karthik311297/Solution-to-Coding-Challenges-By-John-Crickett/README.md

-# My attempt at coding few of the coding challenges by John Crickett.
+# My attempt at implementing few of the coding challenges by John Crickett.

-1. Basic Web Server
+1. Write your own Web Server.

-2. Basic Load Balancer
+2. Write your own Load Balancer.

+3. Write your own Memcached Server.